Alejogb1/job-board/blog-data/why-is-failsafe-rerunfailingtestscount-re-running-failed-tests-again-though-it-passed-in-first-rerun-and-still-it-re-runs-till-the-number-of-count-is-defined.md

 id: "why-is-failsafe-rerunfailingtestscount-re-running-failed-tests-again-though-it-passed-in-first-rerun-and-still-it-re-runs-till-the-number-of-count-is-defined"
 ---

-alright, let's break down this failsafe rerunFailingTestsCount behavior. it’s a common gotcha when dealing with maven surefire and failsafe plugins, especially when aiming for robust automated testing. i've spent quite a few late nights tracking down similar issues, so i think i can shed some light here from my experience.
+, let's break down this failsafe rerunFailingTestsCount behavior. it’s a common gotcha when dealing with maven surefire and failsafe plugins, especially when aiming for robust automated testing. i've spent quite a few late nights tracking down similar issues, so i think i can shed some light here from my experience.

 the core problem stems from how failsafe (and surefire, to some extent) interprets “success” versus "stability" in the context of flaky tests. the `rerunFailingTestsCount` parameter isn’t really about just getting a test to pass once. it's more about ensuring that a test, once failed, can consistently pass within a set number of attempts. it’s a way to mitigate the impact of intermittent failures that might occur due to external factors like network glitches, resource contention, or concurrency bugs that are hard to pinpoint.